Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Software that supports only booking and static schedules places the burden of adjustment on dispatchers, slowing response times and affecting service consistency.

-Apart from job scheduling, dispatch software for plumbing should also support daily execution.
+Apart from job scheduling, dispatch software for plumbing should support daily execution.
 The features below reflect what dispatchers and operations teams rely on once job volume increases and changes occur throughout the day.

 • Real-time schedule updates: Dispatchers need to adjust jobs throughout the day as emergencies arise or jobs run long.
 Updates should be reflected immediately across the dispatcher and technician views.
+This is especially critical when automated dispatch cuts emergency response time nearly in half, from 4.2 hours to 2.1 hours on average.

 • Territory and route management: Software should group jobs by service area to reduce travel time and balance workload across technicians, especially for multi-zone operations.
+Understanding why your business needs route optimization is foundational for plumbing teams covering wide service areas.

 • Exception handling during execution: The platform should support quick reassignment when appointments are missed, technicians call out, or service priorities change.
+Skill-based routing ensures the right technician is matched to the right job, even during mid-day changes.

 • Mobile access for field technicians: Technicians need clear job details, updates, and status controls through a mobile app to reduce back-and-forth communication.
+Offline functionality matters for technicians working in basements or areas with poor connectivity.

 • Operational reporting: Reporting should focus on response times, job completion rates, technician utilization, and schedule adherence to support dispatch improvements.
+These metrics directly tie to route optimization benefits across different plumbing business segments.

 These features determine whether dispatch software reduces manual coordination or simply shifts it elsewhere.
-In later sections, the comparison shows how different platforms support these requirements at varying scales.

 Two Types of Dispatch Platforms Used in Plumbing Operations